-- F164(1B) The reference in subsection (1A) above to a police force is a reference to any of the following-
+- F299(1B) The reference in subsection (1A) above to a police force is a reference to any of the following-

 - (a) any police force maintained under section 2 of the Police Act 1996 (c.
 16) (police forces in England and Wales outside London);

 - (b) the metropolitan police force;

 - (c) the City of London police force;

 - (d) any police force maintained under or by virtue of section 1 of the Police (Scotland) Act 1967 (c.
 77);

 - (e) the Police Service of Northern Ireland;

 - (f) the Police Service of Northern Ireland Reserve;

 - (g) the Ministry of Defence Police;

-- (h) the Royal Navy Regulating Branch;
+- (h) the [^{F301}Royal Navy Police];

 - (i) the Royal Military Police;

-- (i) the Royal Air Force Police;
+- (j) the Royal Air Force Police;

 - (k) the Royal Marines Police;

 - (l) the British Transport Police;

 - (m) the States of Jersey Police Force;

 - (n) the salaried police force of the Island of Guernsey;

 - (o) the Isle of Man Constabulary.

-F164(1C) Where-
+- F299(1C) Where-

-- (a) fingerprints or samples have been taken from any person in connection with the investigation of an offence but otherwise than in circumstances to which subsection (1) above applies, and - (b) that person has given his consent in writing to the use in a speculative search of the fingerprints or of the samples and of information derived from them, the fingerprints or, as the case may be, those samples and that information may be checked against any of the fingerprints, samples or information mentioned in paragraph (a) or (b) of that subsection.
+- (a) fingerprints [^{F302}, impressions of footwear] or samples have been taken from any person in connection with the investigation of an offence but otherwise than in circumstances to which subsection (1) above applies, and

+- (b) that person has given his consent in writing to the use in a speculative search of the fingerprints [^{F303}, of the impressions of footwear] or of the samples and of information derived from them,

+the fingerprints [^{F304} or impressions of footwear] or, as the case may be, those samples and that information may be checked against any of the fingerprints [^{F305}, impressions of footwear], samples or information mentioned in paragraph (a) or (b) of that subsection.

-- F164(1D) A consent given for the purposes of subsection (1C) above shall not be capable of being withdrawn.]] - (2) Where a sample of hair other than pubic hair is to be taken the sample may be taken either by cutting hairs or by plucking hairs with their roots so long as no more are plucked than the person taking the sample reasonably considers to be necessary for a sufficient sample. - (3) Where any power to take a sample is exercisable in relation to a person the sample may be taken in a prison or other institution to which the M46Prison Act 1952 applies.
+- F299(1D) A consent given for the purposes of subsection (1C) above shall not be capable of being withdrawn.]] - (2) Where a sample of hair other than pubic hair is to be taken the sample may be taken either by cutting hairs or by plucking hairs with their roots so long as no more are plucked than the person taking the sample reasonably considers to be necessary for a sufficient sample. - (3) Where any power to take a sample is exercisable in relation to a person the sample may be taken in a prison or other institution to which the ^{M42}Prison Act 1952 applies. - [^{F306}(3A) Where- - (a) the power to take a non-intimate sample under section 63(3B) above is exercisable in relation to any person who is detained under Part III of the ^{M43}Mental Health Act 1983 in pursuance of-

-[F165(3A) Where-

-- (a) the power to take a non-intimate sample under section 63(3B) above is exercisable in relation to any person who is detained under Part III of the M47Mental Health Act 1983 in pursuance of- - (i) a hospital order or interim hospital order made following his conviction for the recordable offence in question, or - (ii) a transfer direction given at a time when he was detained in pursuance of any sentence or order imposed following that conviction, or - (b) the power to take a non-intimate sample under section 63(3C) above is exercisable in relation to any person, the sample may be taken in the hospital in which he is detained under that Part of that Act.
+- (i) a hospital order or interim hospital order made following his conviction for the recordable offence in question, or - (ii) a transfer direction given at a time when he was detained in pursuance of any sentence or order imposed following that conviction, or - (b) the power to take a non-intimate sample under section 63(3C) above is exercisable in relation to any person, the sample may be taken in the hospital in which he is detained under that Part of that Act.

-Expressions used in this subsection and in the M48Mental Health Act 1983 have the same meaning as in that Act.
+Expressions used in this subsection and in the ^{M44}Mental Health Act 1983 have the same meaning as in that Act.